mlua-rs/mlua/README.md

 ]
 ```
 On Linux you can build modules normally with `cargo build --release`.

-Vendored and non-vendored builds are supported for these OS.
+Vendored and non-vendored builds are supported for Linux, macOS and Windows.

-On Windows `vendored` mode for modules is not supported since you need to link to a Lua dll.
-Easiest way is to use either MinGW64 (as part of [MSYS2](https://github.com/msys2/msys2) package) with `pkg-config` or
-MSVC with `LUA_INC` / `LUA_LIB` / `LUA_LIB_NAME` environment variables.

-More details about compiling and linking Lua modules can be found on the [Building Modules](http://lua-users.org/wiki/BuildingModules) page.
+On Windows when using `vendored` mode, the target module will be linked with `lua5x.dll` library (depending on your feature flags).
+Your main application should provide this library.

 ### Publishing to luarocks.org